sourcegraph/deploy-sourcegraph/docs/migrate.md

    kubectl get pv -o json | jq --raw-output ".items | map(select(.spec.claimRef.name | contains(\"gitserver-\"))) | .[] | \"kubectl patch pv -p '{\\\"spec\\\":{\\\"claimRef\\\":{\\\"name\\\":\\\"repos-gitserver-\\(.spec.claimRef.name | ltrimstr(\"gitserver-\") | tonumber - 1)\\\"}}}' \\(.metadata.name)\""  | bash
    ```

-5. Proceed with the normal [installation steps](install.md).
+6. Proceed with the normal [installation steps](install.md).

-   **Downtime ends once installation is complete**

-Note that Sourcegraph's base deployment doesn't come with services such as language servers, Jager, and Prometheus set up by default.
-If you'd like to use these services, see: [docs/configure.md](configure.md#Index) for instructions.

-## Assorted Notes

-### Java Language Server
+7. The previous step produces a fresh base state, so you will need to reconfigure your cluster by following the relevant steps in [configure.md](configure.md) (e.g. exposing ports, applying your site config, enabling other services like language servers, Prometheus, Alertmanager, Jaeger, etc.).

    If you were previously configuring Gradle and Artifactory for the Java Language Server, you'll now need to set those options via environment variables instead of just the site configuration. [configure/xlang/java/README.md](../configure/xlang/java/README.md#Gradle-and-Aritfactory-configuration) contains information about the environment variables that you'll need to set.

+   **Downtime ends once installation and configuration is complete**

+## Why is there a new deployment strategy?

+2.10.x and prior was deployed by configuring `values.yaml` and using `helm` to generate the final yaml to deploy to a cluster.

+There were a few downsides with this approach:

+- `values.yaml` was a custom configuration format defined by us which implicitly made configuring certain Kubernetes settings special cases.
+We didn't want this to grow over time into an unmaintainable/unusable mess.
+- If customers wanted to configure things not supported in `values.yaml`, then we would either need to add support or the customer would need to make further modifications to the generated yaml.
+- Writing Go templates inside of yaml was error prone and hard to maintain.
+It was too easy to make a silly mistake and generate invalid yaml.
+Our editors could not help us because Go template logic made the yaml templates not valid yaml.
+- It required using `helm` to generate templates even though some customers don't care to use `helm` to deploy the yaml.

+Our new approach is simpler and more flexible.

+- We have removed our dependency on `helm`.
+It is no longer needed to generate templates, and we no longer recommend it as the easiest way to deploy our yaml to a cluster.
+You are still free to use `helm` to deploy to your cluster if you wish.
+- Our base config is pure yaml which can be deployed directly to a cluster.
+It is easier for you to use, and also easier for us to maintain.
+- You can configure our base yaml using whatever process best for you (Git ops, [Kustomize](https://github.com/kubernetes-sigs/kustomize), custom scripts, etc.).
+We provide [documentation and recipies for common customizations](configure.md).